sgc2/DS2020_final_proj/README.md

 also be seen in the area above the Mexican border.
 There is also a lack of meteorites found in the midwest, possibly due to the large amount of farming that is done which could displace or destroy landed meteorites as earth is moved.
-These two lines seem to follow the path of the Appalachian mountain range in the east.
 This further supports the conclusions that were made earlier with the world map

 ## Final Thoughts